ds-stream/codeaithon-challenge-18/docs/instructions.md

 ## Brief Description
-Your task is to investigate and resolve a bug in an existing Python function designed to manipulate strings by reversing substrings enclosed in parentheses.
+In this task, participants are required to debug and fix a non-working function named `reverse_substrings`.
+The function is designed to take a string as input and return a new string where each word's characters are reversed while preserving the order of words and spaces.
+Participants will need to identify and correct the existing bugs in the function and ensure that it passes all the provided test cases.

 All the code should be put inside the given function template `reverse_substrings` from the `solution` module.

 ## Function Description
-The provided function, reverse_substrings, takes a single string as input.
-This string can contain several substrings enclosed in parentheses, possibly nested.
-The function is supposed to reverse each substring found within the parentheses, handling nested structures from the innermost to the outermost level.
+`reverse_substrings(s: str) -> str`
+Input: A single string s, consisting of words separated by spaces.
+The string may include punctuation and various amounts of whitespace.

+Output: A new string where each word in the input string is reversed, but the order of the words and spaces between them are preserved.

+Example:
+- Input: "hello world"
+- Output: "olleh dlrow"

+Details: The function first splits the input string into individual words, reverses each word, and then joins them back into a single string with spaces.

 ### Known Issue
-The function has a known issue with handling cases of nested parentheses and may not correctly reverse substrings as expected, especially in complex scenarios.
+The function has a known issue and may not correctly reverse substrings as expected, especially in complex scenarios.

 ## Expected Sequence of Steps

-- Identify the bug in the function that leads to incorrect handling of nested parentheses.
+- Identify the bug in the function that leads to incorrect results.
-- Correct the code so that it functions as intended, which includes correctly reversing substrings within all levels of nested parentheses.
+- Correct the code so that it functions as intended, which includes correctly reversing substrings

 ## Deliverables
 - A modified version of the reverse_substrings function that correctly handles all specified cases.